Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

 ## Connect to the Microsoft Graph API

 The sample uses the native Windows 10 WebAccountManager API to authenticate users.
-It follows the general pattern described in the [Develop Windows Universal Apps with Azure AD and the Windows 10 Identity API](http://blogs.technet.com/b/ad/archive/2015/08/03/develop-windows-universal-apps-with-azure-ad-and-the-windows-10-identity-api.aspx) blog post and demonstrated in the [AzureAD-NativeClient-UWP-WAM](https://github.com/Azure-Samples/AzureAD-NativeClient-UWP-WAM) sample.
+It follows a pattern similar to the one described in the [Develop Windows Universal Apps with Azure AD and the Windows 10 Identity API](http://blogs.technet.com/b/ad/archive/2015/08/03/develop-windows-universal-apps-with-azure-ad-and-the-windows-10-identity-api.aspx) blog post and demonstrated in the [AzureAD-NativeClient-UWP-WAM](https://github.com/Azure-Samples/AzureAD-NativeClient-UWP-WAM) sample.

 The AuthenticationHelper.cs file contains all of the authentication code, along with additional logic that stores user information and forces authentication only when the user has disconnected from the app.
 The ``GetTokenHelperAsync`` method runs when the user authenticates and every time the app makes a call to the unified API.